From the founder of the Holosapiens Project

 As dampness is obstructive in nature “damp-heat in the Gallbladder” will be experienced as hypochondriac distention and pain (the Liver/Gallbladder partnership is located in the hypochondriac region).
 The obstruction will furthermore interrupt the drainage of bile in the biliary system.
 This may manifest in yellow complexion (in some cases jaundice) and bitter taste (the taste of the bile).
 The obstruction of bile interferes with the Gallbladder’s aid to digest food thus nausea and vomiting may manifest.

 Damp-heat in the Gallbladder often manifests in gallbladder stones (cholelithiasis).
 This is because the heavy substance of the dampness is under the “steaming and brewing” action of the heat, which congeals and solidifies it.
-Thus in Traditional Chinese Medicine stones are viewed as manifestation of damp-heat.
+Thus in traditional Chinese medicine stones are viewed as manifestation of damp-heat.
 (1)

 Treatment